 Hay has natural insulating properties, which means internal heat cannot dissipate easily.
 When hay bales with more than 22% moisture are stored, microbial activity generates heat.
 If internal hay temperatures exceed 55 °C (131 °F), flammable gases can form, increasing the risk of ignition.
 Large stacks of hay are particularly vulnerable due to reduced air flow, which limits dissipation of heat and gases.
 [8]

 All baled hay is expected to have a slight rise in temperature immediately after baling due to plant respiration and microbial processes within the bale.
-[6] Temperature and moisture levels are expected to equilibrate independently of each other within 40 days, which underscores the importance of taking routine measurements once hay is stored.
-[6]
+[9] Temperature and moisture levels are expected to equilibrate independently of each other within 40 days, which underscores the importance of taking routine measurements during the first four weeks of hay storage.
+[9]

 Most hay fires occur within the first six weeks after baling.
 During this period, even hay with moisture levels as low as 15% may have rising temperatures.
 [8]